Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Post-Process.md

 }
 ```
-Firstly, the example code uses a ClampedFloatParameter which is a type that you may not be familiar with.
-This type is a float which you can clamp to a range.
+This example code uses a `ClampedFloatParameter` that you can clamp to a range.
 In the constructor:

 * The first parameter is the default value of the property.